 According to Niche, homes in Encinitas have a median value of about $913,000.
 The median rent in Encinitas is about $1,886.

-Best known as the heart of San Diego’s LGBTQ+ community, Hillcrest is just a few miles north of Downtown San Diego.
-This uptown neighborhood features an expansive array of restaurants, bars, cafes, boutiques, and more, all showing an inherent pride for the LGBTQ+ community.
+Best known as the heart of San Diego’s LGBTQ+ community, Hillcrest is just a few miles north of Downtown San Diego and just south of University Heights.
+This uptown San Diegan neighborhood features an expansive array of restaurants, bars, cafes, boutiques, and more, all showing an inherent pride for the LGBTQ+ community.
 This is marked by the San Diego LGBTQ+ Community Center on Harvey Milk Street.

 Unlike many of the other San Diego neighborhoods, Hillcrest is an increasingly pedestrian-friendly area, making it safe and easy to walk to your favorite shops and coffee houses.
 This starts at the east end of University Avenue and Normal Street, marked by a large rainbow Pride flag.
 Going west from the Pride flag offers a unique tour of diverse restaurants, bars, and clubs, alongside boutiques, shops, and Hillcrest Brewing Company.
 The stretch of a dozen blocks also hosts one of the largest farmers markets in the city every Sunday.